tytydraco/yessleep/out/A_Masked_Man_Has_Given_Me_A_List_of_Rules_In_My_Dreams_If_I_Break_Them_He_Punishes_Me.md

 And this is where I’ve been for the last few years.
 My skin is bleached white from lack of exposure to the sun.
 My hands are so pale that if I hold them up to the window they almost blend in with the clouds.

-Last night I peered at myself in the mirror and saw a gaunt, un-person staring back.
+Last night I peered at myself in the mirror and saw a gaunt un-person staring back.
 Inside, I’m still that small, terrified child who first saw the Masked Man, but the man in the mirror looks far older than his 28 years.
 He is bent, wizened and weak.
 His hair is prematurely thinning and his hands shake with the very effort of life.

 He is tired of this existence.
 Even with this self-imposed imprisonment, the Masked Man still comes, still exacts his terrible price.
 And so he has decided that today is the last day.
 I watch as he reaches into the medicine cabinet to retrieve a revolver.
 He opens it, checks to make sure that the bullets are loaded, blows some dust off of the barrel, and closes it again.